ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 This post explains the disadvantages of using [TailwindCSS](https://tailwindcss.com/).

 Numerous blog posts, articles, and tweets have been written on the subject.
-This post attempts to give a summary of them.
-I have also included my concerns with Tailwind and write about my experience of working with Tailwind within a large codebase.
-Many of the issues presented here apply to every utility-based CSS framework.
+Here I will give a summary of them.
+I have also included my own concerns with Tailwind and write about my frustrating experience of working with Tailwind within a large codebase at my job.

 I understand that many people enjoy working with Tailwind.
 And that's fine.
-But maybe you find something on this page which makes you reconsider your choice.
+I also enjoyed working with Tailwind on a small personal project.
+But maybe you will find something here that makes you reconsider your choice.
+Many of the issues presented here do apply to every utility-based CSS framework.

 ## What is Tailwind

-Skip this section if you are already familiar with Tailwind.
+_Skip this section if you are already familiar with Tailwind._

 Tailwind is a CSS framework that seeks to style every HTML element using predefined utility classes.
 For (almost) every CSS property you can imagine there is a corresponding Tailwind utility class.
 So for example